 Figure 1: Typical discharge curves of lead acid as a function of C-rate

 Smaller batteries are rated at a 1C discharge rate.
 Due to sluggish behavior, lead acid is rated at 0.2C (5h) and 0.05C (20h).

-While lead- and nickel-based batteries can be discharged at a high rate, a safety circuit prevents Li-ion with cobalt cathodes from discharging above 1C.
-Manganese and phosphate can tolerate discharge rates of up to 10C and the current threshold is set higher accordingly.
+While lead- and nickel-based batteries can be discharged at a high rate, the protection circuit prevents the Li-ion Energy Cell from discharging above 1C.
+The Power Cell with nickel, manganese and/or phosphate active material can tolerate discharge rates of up to 10C and the current threshold is set higher accordingly.